mlr77/mlr77.github.io/essays/notsosemantic.md

 <br/>
 >Get the same benefits as BEM or SMACSS, but without the tedium.

-#### What A Joke.
+#### What.
+A. Joke...

 Some of the discouragement may have been caused by fatigue, but I have used Twitter Bootstrap in the past, long before I had a clue (not that I am much better now), and I did not have many issues building sites with Bootstrap, or regular HTML/CSS for that matter.
 Plus, what's with all the DIVs!?
-Seriously, the HTML5 documentation explicity points out that we should use DIVs as a last resort.
+Seriously, the HTML5 [documentation](https://html.spec.whatwg.org/multipage/grouping-content.html#the-div-element) points out that we should use DIVs as a last resort.
+Maybe I just have a bad memory, or maybe my English is not up to par for Semantic UI, but in the end, I think there must be better solutions out there.

+The concept of using natural language to write code and build websites is great.
+I think a better approach might be tying documentation to codepen.io or a similar online tool.
+In a round-a-bout way, that was sort of what I ended up doing anyway.

+Maybe we can build an AI to assist in coming up with solutions rather than searching all over the internet.
+For example, I want to have two columns that remain fixed width on on the left and one column on the right, but when the screen size shrinks, the two columns on the left should jump to the middle, centered, and the right column should drop below them, also centered on the page.
+I should be able to search that entire sentence and the search tool can take me directly to codepen.io and provide the code needed to implement.
+While I am there, I can make some other adjustments and get exactly what I'm after, and then just port the snippet into my code with no issues.
+Ha, it sounds so lazy.
+But, isn't that why humans have come so far?
+We are so lazy that we work very hard to become even lazier.

+Better yet, the computer should just read my mind and build the site based on what it thinks I want.
+We could train a neural network to scan website screen shots and figure out most of the code, and it can help draft the next couple posts for me as well.
+Do artificial intellectual property rights exist?
+I suppose some might argue that website designers would be upset, but we use AI to create art all the time and artists are still doing what they do...I think I've gone off topic so I will end this now.